mraerino/hacknow/README.md

 ## Getting started

-Not available on cargo:
+This is available on cargo:

-`cargo install hacknow`
+`cargo install hacknow``

 ### Shell function